Psychohim/alx-low_level_programming/README.md

-this read me file should be read
+tihs is also a read me file